A Deep-Generative Hybrid Model to Integrate Multimodal and Dynamic Connectivity for Predicting Spectrum-Level Deficits in Autism: Experimental Evaluation and Results:

 \textbf{{Data and Preprocessing.}} We validate our framework on a cohort of $57$ children with high-functioning ASD.
 Rs-fMRI and DTI scans are acquired on a Philips $3T$ Achieva scanner (\textbf{rs-fMRI:} EPI, TR/TE = $2500/30$ms, flip angle = $70$, res = $3.05\times3.15\times3$mm, duration = $128$ or $156$ time samples; \textbf{DTI}: EPI, SENSE factor = $2.5$, TR/TE = $6356/75$ms, res = $0.8\times 0.8 \times 2.2$mm, b-value = $700$s/$mm^{2}$, $32$ gradient directions).
 Rs-fMRI data was preprocessed through a standard pipeline that included motion correction, normalization to the MNI template, spatial and temporal filtering, and nuisance regression with CompCorr \cite{behzadi2007component}.
 DTI data was preprocessed using the FDT pipeline in FSL \cite{jenkinson2012fsl}.
 We perform tractography using the BEDPOSTx and PROBTRACKx functions in FSL \cite{behrens2007probabilistic}.
 We use the Automatic Anatomical Labeling (AAL) atlas \cite{tzourio2002automated} to define $116$ brain ROIs.
 A sliding window protocol (length=$45$, stride=$5$) was used to extract dynamic rs-fMRI correlations matrices.
 We subtract the first eigenvector, which is a roughly constant bias, and use the residual matrices as the inputs $\{\mathbf{\Gamma}^{t}_{n}\}$ for all methods.
 The DTI connectivity matrix is binary, where $1$ corresponds to at least one tract between the two regions.
 We impute the DTI connectivity for the $11$ patients, who do not have DTI based on the training data.
 We rely on three clinical measures to characterize various impairments associated with ASD.
 The Autism Diagnostic Observation Schedule (ADOS) \cite{payakachat2012autism} captures socio-communicative deficits and restricted/repetitive behaviors via clinician evaluation (dynamic range: $0-30$).
 The Social Responsiveness Scale (SRS) \cite{payakachat2012autism} quantifies impaired social functioning via a parent/teacher questionnaire (dynamic range: $70-200$).
 Finally, Praxis \cite{dziuk2007dyspraxia,mostofsky2006developmental} measures the ability to perform skilled motor gestures on command.
 A videotaped performance of the child is scored by two research-reliable raters (dynamic~range:~$0-100$).

-\textbf{{Multi-dimensional Severity Prediction.}} Table~\ref{table:1} reports the \textit{multi-score regression performance} of all methods.
-Fig.~\ref{Multi-Score} contrasts the performance of the deep-generative hybrid against the best performing baseline.
+\textbf{{Multi-dimensional Severity Prediction.}} 1Fig.~\ref{Multi-Score} contrasts the performance of the deep-generative hybrid against the best performing baseline.
+We have included performance comparisons against the remaining baselines in Fig. 1 of the Supplementary Document.
 Here, we plot the severity score as given by the clinician on the $\mathbf{x}$-axis, and the score predicted by the algorithm on the $\mathbf{y}$-axis.
 The training and testing performance is illustrated by the red and blue points, respectively.
 The bold $\mathbf{x} = \mathbf{y} $ diagonal line indicates ideal performance.
 Notice that all methods have a good training fit for all the scores.
 However, in case of testing performance, our method outperforms the baselines in almost all cases.
 Empirically, we are able to tune the baseline hyperparameters to obtain good testing performance on a single score (e.g. ADOS for Baseline~$2$), but the prediction of the remaining scores suffer.
 In contrast, the testing predictions from our framework follow the diagonal line more closely for all the scores.
 We believe that the representational flexibility of our deep network along with the joint optimization helps us generalize well.